 attractive.
 There was only one young man I was interested in and he

 I watched TV awhile, delaying in case somebody else

 up.
 I wondered why I'd come.
 Earlier I'd been feeling lonely.
 I

 really need to be touched, I'd said to myself.
 I could still feel the

 neediness all through my chest and shoulders.
 I wasn't ready to leave

 I went into one of the common rooms upstairs.
-It was a
+It

 dark space with cushioned platforms around the walls.
 As I made my

 way into the darkness, a hand reached out and touched me on the